-The iPhone 11 Pro Max was, until the iPhone 12 Pro Max came along, leading the iPhone 12 mini, iPhone 12 and iPhone 12 Pro in Apple's march to the future.
-The new phone has some improved specs and a tweaked design from the iPhone 11 Pro Max, but it's only an annual update and not a revolution.
+The iPhone 11 Pro Max was, until the iPhone 12 Pro Max came along in 2020, and now that's been outclassed by the iPhone 13 Pro Max released alongside the iPhone 13, iPhone 13 mini, and iPhone 13 Pro.
+The newest Pro Max phone has some improved specs and cameras alongside a tweaked design from the iPhone 11 Pro Max, but 5G aside it's only incremental updates and not a revolution.

-Digging deeper into the iPhone 11 Pro Max camera, we’re impressed most with the Night mode: the iPhone 11 Pro Max is capable of turning night almost into day, but doing so while preserving plenty of detail.
+Digging deeper into the iPhone 11 Pro Max camera, we were impressed most with the Night mode: the iPhone 11 Pro Max is capable of turning night almost into day, but doing so while preserving plenty of detail.

 We found the newly-added ultra-wide camera to be handy when you want to squeeze in more of a scene (although we didn’t find we needed it that often) and for improving the background defocus effects… although it still wasn’t perfect in our testing.